 This section is the bread and butter of the guide as it will give you specific information to digest.
 Certainly, it always comes down to personal preference and most importantly – needs.

 There are 2 main types of sump pumps to consider for your basement.
 In fact, these 2 types can be encountered in the form of portable sump pumps as well.
 Many variables might come into play when you choose between the two.
 For instance, the size of the pit matters, the amount of water that you expect to get or even your noise tolerance.

 - Submersible sump pumps

 These are the more “serious” units of the 2.
 As the name suggests, the whole body of the device can be submerged in water.
-In fact, it better be submerged if you want optimal results.
-Such a pump will turn out to be longer lasting as it is larger and more powerful.
+In fact, it better to be submerged if you want optimal results.
+Such a pump will turn out to be long-lasting as it is larger and more powerful.

-Additionally, a submersible sump pump, will be significantly quitter because the motor and the centrifugal pump will pretty much be under water the whole time.
-When it comes to aesthetics, you won’t have much troubles because the unit will be almost 100% hidden from eyesight.
-On the downside, the price will be higher than average.
+Additionally, a submersible sump pump will be significantly quittered because the motor and the centrifugal pump will pretty much be underwater the whole time.
+When it comes to aesthetics, you won’t have many troubles because the unit will be almost 100% hidden from eyesight.
+On the downside, the price will be higher than the average.

 - Pedestal style sump pumps